Accessibility Maturity Model and Roles

 An organization can use the Accessibility Maturity Model to gauge its current status.
 Using the Business Disability Forum's model, an organization would assess its progress on a scale of 1-5:

-• Level 1: Informal: Accessibility practices are not documented, and there is no formal process in place for ensuring e-learning content is accessible.
+• Level 1: Informal: Accessibility practices are not documented, and there is no formal process in place for ensuring content is accessible.

-• Level 2: Defined: There are documents that address accessibility, but these are not consistently used or followed in the e-learning development process.
+• Level 2: Defined: There are documents that address accessibility, but these are not consistently used or followed in the development process.

-• Level 4: Managed: The organization monitors and improves its accessibility processes as part of its regular e-learning development cycle.
+• Level 4: Managed: The organization monitors and improves its accessibility processes as part of its regular development cycle.

 • Level 5: Optimimal: The organization is innovative in accessibility practices, actively improves them and shares these practices with the wider community.

 The accessibility champion role is critical to drive accessibility.
-This person should be a role model and advocate for accessibility in the e-learning development process.
+This person should be a role model and advocate for accessibility in the development process.
 They would be responsible for:

-• Integration: Supporting the integration of accessibility into all stages of e-learning development, rather than treating it as a separate project.
+• Integration: Supporting the integration of accessibility into all stages of development, rather than treating it as a separate project.

 • Maturity Model Adoption: Leading the adoption and implementation of an accessibility maturity model to help the organization improve over time.

-• Legal Compliance: Identifying and becoming familiar with relevant accessibility laws and standards, assessing the organization's legal obligations, and ensuring e-learning content complies with these requirements.
+• Legal Compliance: Identifying and becoming familiar with relevant accessibility laws and standards, assessing the organization's legal obligations, and ensuring content complies with these requirements.

-• Accessibility Plans: Creating and ensuring adherence to an Information and Communication Technology (ICT) accessibility plan that includes documentation for how e-Learning products meet accessibility standards.
+• Accessibility Plans: Creating and ensuring adherence to an Information and Communication Technology (ICT) accessibility plan that includes documentation for how products meet accessibility standards.

-By integrating the maturity models with the guidance and oversight of an accessibility champion, organizations can systematically improve the accessibility of their e-learning content, ensuring that all learners have equal access to educational opportunities.
+By integrating the maturity models with the guidance and oversight of an accessibility champion, organizations can systematically improve the accessibility of their digital content, ensuring that all learners have equal access to educational opportunities.

 A Practical Resource to Get Started

 Understanding the concepts is one step.
 Putting structure in place is the real work.
-To support teams in moving from reactive fixes to sustainable practice, try using a simple maturity model and reflection framework that helps organizations ask:
+To support teams in moving from reactive fixes to sustainable practice, try using a simple maturity model reflection that helps organizations ask:

 • Where are we today?